-Susan is Executive Director of Women’s Centers International, a non-profit that develops safe community-centers where women can access the knowledge, resources and connections with each other to heal and nurture their minds, bodies and souls.
+Susan is Executive Director of Women’s Centers International, a non-profit that develops safe community-centers that provide women access to the knowledge, resources and connections that heal and nurture their minds, bodies and souls.

 An interview with Susan can be seen at: https://www.youtube.com/watch?v=zEtKiOyXMdo

 Born and raised in Detroit, Michigan, Susan moved to San Francisco after a stint at the University of Michigan.
 Her first job at KQED-TV marked the beginning of a twenty-year career in television news on both coasts, working for Voice of America TV, NBC4 News, CBS News, Canadian Broadcasting Corporation, KRON-TV, WTTG-TV, and WJLA-TV.

 Susan was drawn international relief and development work during the Rwanda genocide in 1994 when she served as an associate with the American Red Cross International Services, providing administrative and logistical support for relief workers in Rwanda, Bosnia and Central Asia.
 She traveled to Rwanda in 1997 – her first trip on the continent and the genesis of her humanitarian career.